Healing Through Movement & Nutrition

 • Chest pain or breathing difficulty

-• Fever or signs of infection
+• Fever or infection signs

-• Difficulty swallowing or choking episodes
+• Difficulty swallowing or choking

 • Thoughts of self-harm or severe depression